The Artemis II Mission (Updated)

 by Sam Atkins

-After some delays, the March 6th launch of NASA’s Artemis II is finally approaching.
-This mission will send astronauts around the Moon for the first time in over half a century, paving the way for a future lunar landing.
-Let’s dive into how we got here, what Artemis II will look like, and what comes next!
+NASA’s Artemis II mission has concluded.
+This mission sent astronauts around the Moon for the first time in over half a century, paving the way for a future lunar landing.
+Let’s dive into how we got here, what happened during the mission, and what comes next!

 What is the Artemis program?